vicsn/mutual_matching_poc/README.md

-# Algorand Auction Demo
+# Algorand Mutual Matching Demo

-This demo is an on-chain NFT auction using smart contracts on the Algorand blockchain.
+*This demo is based on the Algorand Auction Demo*

 ## Usage

-The file `auction/operations.py` provides a set of functions that can be used to create and interact with auctions.
+The file `mutual_matching/operations.py` provides a set of functions that can be used to create and interact with the mutual_matching contract.
 See that file for documentation.

 ## Development Setup